rbarrois/xworkflows/doc/reference.rst

   of the transition.
 Methods with a transition name but no decorator will raise a :exc:`TypeError` -- this ensures that all magic is somewhat explicit.
 - For all transitions which didn't have an implementation in the class definition, a new method is added to the class definition.
-They have the same name as the transition, and a "noop" implementation.
+  They have the same name as the transition, and a :func:`~base.noop` implementation.
   :exc:`TypeError` is raised if a non-callable attribute already exists for a transition name.